stevehemingway/stevehemingway.github.io/content/Trading/May/Twitter.md

 Anyway, for reasons quite beyond me, my follower numbers seem to be accelerating.
 The threat to close the Station Pub seems a catalyst.
 Maybe it's just that my odd retweet is enough to create a sustaining wave.
 I confess to paying a magnificent &pound;10 to promote one tweet, but I don't think I'll be doing that again in a hurry, as there seems to be no way to localize the audience, in contrast to FB.

 My twitter handle is @steveknebworth.

+## Update, 7 Dec.

+Well, I'm still on Twitter, although I hate it as much as ever.

+I don't understand why $TWTR is not more valuable: a product that is as difficult to stop buying as this should be worth bazillions.
+Of course, I'm not buying it: I'm just (supposedly) helping a machine learning algorithm work out what is valuable to advertisers and what is not.

+I am probably too old to be of any interest to them.
+